Anan Zaman: Theatre life

 He has introduced the yearly theatre festival Natgeet GeetNatter Mela from Hakim Ali Gayen Theatre and set up an open platform for theatre performance from the same theatre.
 He has introduced a fair named Janmo Snajher Sajkaj from Nirabharan Theatre.
 All three theatre groups are active members of the Bangladesh Group Theatre Federation.
 These theatre groups staged various plays namely Tarjanpad, Shikhandi Kotha, Shunya, Sangpala, and Billy Gantha from Hakim Ali Gayen Theatre; Suswar Pratibimbo, Bilay Gantha, Balika o Swarnapasham Bherar Natyosamantanathi, and Jnuimalar Soimala from Nirabharan Theatre; Shaksha, Bilay Gnatha, Bhutkabya, and Secret of History from Bunbon Theatre; and others.

 The play Secret of History, written about the political situation after the assassination of Bangabandhu Sheikh Mujibur Rahman, was widely praised all over the country.
 In 2002, Mahakal Natya Sampradaya brought the play Shikhandikatha on stage under the direction of Dr. Rashid Harun, Professor f Jahangirnagar University.
 The play is about the inhuman condition of the transgender community in Bangladesh.
 It sets a different precedent in the history of Bengali theatre.
 Being staged, the play helped to grow a positive attitude towards the transgender community.
 Later, the Government of the People's Republic of Bangladesh recognized transgender people as the third gender and gave them the right to vote, and facilitated them with old age allowance.

 The three theatre groups continue to perform regularly under the direction of Ashiq Rahman, Mostafizur Rahaman, and Yusuf Hasan Arko.
-It is to be noted that a theatre festival named the National Shikhandikatha Natya Utsab was held on the play Shikhandikatha with the production of nine teams directed by nine directors.
+A theatre festival named the National Shikhandikatha Natya Utsab was held on the play Shikhandikatha with the production of nine teams directed by nine directors.
 In 2015, Dhaka Theatre staged Raikathakata, written by Anon Zaman under the direction of Ehsanur Rahman.
 In 2017, Mahakal Natya Sampradaya brought to the stage the play Shrabon Tragedy under the direction of Dhaka University teacher Ashiq Rahman which was based on the life of Bangabandhu.